Minnesota Twins at Tampa Bay Rays game preview

 TOP PERFORMERS

-Tommy Pham leads the Rays with 62 hits and is batting .305.
-Meadows is 18-for-43 with four doubles, three home runs and 12 RBIs over the last 10 games for Tampa Bay.
+Brandon Lowe leads the Rays with 24 extra base hits and is batting .278.
+Tommy Pham is 15-for-34 with four doubles, three home runs and seven RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES